 A small number of development scenarios have been devised.
-These scenarios reflect the potential size of the wind resource that exist within the territorial limits, as well as Guernsey's targets for renewable energy.
+These scenarios reflect the potential size of the marine energy resources that exist within the waters around Guernsey, as well as Guernsey's targets for renewable energy.
 A feasibility study has been produced in support of the REA to act as a technical reference for environmental specialists in the delivery of their analyses.